epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 - 31433 (Postgres "analytics-db")
 - 31555 (PostgresRAW-UI)

-**TODO: Get list of ports to open for MIP-Local.
+**TODO: Get list of ports to open for MIP-Local from development team.
 Test configuration of firewall.
 Determine which ports are only needed locally.**

-Until the list can be completed, the only stable option is to run MIP Local with no firewall enable on the server.
+Until the list can be completed, the only stable option is to run MIP Local with no firewall enabled on the server.

 ## User management